-The Gardens Players again distinguished themselves, the recusion being the presentation of a bill in the Kew Gardens Club on the evenings of Feb.
-17 and 18, with what considered the best program so far attempted.
-The number was "A Domestic Problem," directed by Walter Entwig, with the scenic effects by Anna Price.
-The parts taken by Frederick Youngs and Kathlyn Burns of Kew Furthers, and by Estelle Johnson and Beatrice Kieffer.
-There mes a delightful atmosphere of "Quality Street" about it.
+The Gardens Players again distinguished themselves, the occasion being the presentation of a bill in the Kew Gardens Country Club on the evenings of Feb.
+17 and 18, with what many considered the best program so far attempted.
+The first number was "A Domestic Problem," directed by Walter Hartwig, with the scenic effects by Anna Price.
+The parts were taken by Frederick Youngs and Kathlyn Burns of Kew Gardens, and by Estelle Johnson and Beatrice Kieffer.
+There was a delightful atmosphere of "Quality Street" about it.

-The second number on the program was a drama entitled, The Law of the Sea," and was presented for the first time any stage.
+The second number on the program was a drama entitled, "The Law of the Sea," and was presented for the first time on any stage.
 The scene was laid on Cape Cod and dealt with the sinking of a ship.
-Later it is found that the capdeserted the ship and a dramatic situation of flavor The parts of the sea captain and his wife were then by Harvey Warren and Miss Bertha Mandell.
-Their performances were the outstanding bits of the entire evenmes program.
+Later it is found that the captain deserted the ship and a dramatic situation of flavor The parts of the sea captain and his wife were Hervey Warren and Miss Bertha Mandell.
+Their arises. taken by Harvey Warren and Miss Bertha Mandell. performances were the outstanding bits of the entire evening's program.
 Miss Mandell rose to new heights and it was shown that Harvey Warren had dramatic fervor.
-Bethe has always been looked upon as a comedian, but he has achieved in a new role.
+Before, he has always been looked upon as a comedian, but now he has achieved in a new role.
 Others of the cast were Helen Hoefft, Beatrice Wilson and Crispia Bebb.
-Mr. Bebb been out of town until two days before the first perdesigned by Walter Teague.
-The sketch was written Harry King Tootle, who has many friends in Forest Hills Surdens, and who was much pleased with the presentation of the play.
+Mr. Bebb had been out of town until two days before the first performance, but played his part with distinction.
+The scenery was designed by Walter Teague.
+The sketch was written by Harry King Tootle, who has many friends in Forest Hills Gardens, and who was much pleased with the presentation of the play.

-The third "spot" on the program was by the Wayside Flagers of Scarsdale, New York, in a sketch called "Wurzel-Furmmery."
-Although but a year old, the Scarsdale performers played with confidence, giving an excellent inexpretation of the English comedy.
+The third "spot" on the program was by the Wayside Players of Scarsdale, New York, in a sketch called "Wurzel-Flummery."
+Although but a year old, the Scarsdale performers played with confidence, giving an excellent interpretation of the English comedy.

-After the program the Players-both Gardens and Way--were entertained by Mr. and Mrs. Donald G. Clark their home on Markwood Road.
+After the program the Players-both Gardens and Wayside-were entertained by Mr. and Mrs. Donald G. Clark at their home on Markwood Road.